dwyl/image-classifier/README.md

 - if the upload is successful, using the tensor and the image information from the previous steps, we spawn the async task to run the model.
-  This step should be familiar to you, since we've already implemented this.
+  This step should be familiar to you since we've already implemented this.
   Finally, we update the socket assigns accordingly.

 - we handle all possible errors in the `else` statement of the `with` flow control statement before the image is uploaded.

-Hopefully this demystifies some of the code we've just implemented!
+Hopefully, this demystifies some of the code we've just implemented!

 Because we are using `handle_upload/0` in this function to upload the image to our `S3` bucket,